 - Alteration of candidacy requirements for Ph.D. programs.

-- A revision to provide half or more of instruction through distance learning.
+- The provision of half or more of instruction online.

 - A relaxation of requirements for training in quantitative methods.

-- The end of the participation of a collaborating program, or the participation of a new department or program in an interdisciplinary graduate program.
+- For interdepartmental programs, the withdrawal of a collaborating department or program, or the participation of a new academic unit.

-To seek approval for a substantive change, submit a detailed explanation that discusses the difference between the existing and revised programs, the rationale, anticipated results, and the process used to seek faculty approval.
-Directors or chairs of other programs involved in the program must be informed of the proposed changes and provide written approval to the Graduate School.
-Requests and supporting documentation should be sent to Assistant Dean John Godfrey.
+A detailed explanation must be submitted that discusses the difference between the existing and revised programs, the rationale, anticipated impact, and confirmation of faculty approval.
+Chairs or directors of all units involved in the program must be informed and provide written approval to the Graduate School.
+Requests and supporting documentation should be sent to Assistant Dean John Godfrey (936-1647).

-Consultation is available for minor changes to program curriculum but review is not required.
-Changes that must be reported to Rackham Academic Records and Dissertations for degree audit purposes but do not require review and approval include:
+Changes to program curriculum that must be reported to Rackham OARD for degree audit purposes but do not require approval, include:

 - Revisions to cognate requirements.